Prepare your workout

 How do I know when I am warmed up?

-The example above is how our warm-up protocol will affect the muscle oxygen.
+The example below is how our warm-up protocol will affect the muscle oxygen.

 During the first 8 minutes, your muscle oxygen will drop initially, but then rise over the second half.
 The reason for this initial drop is that you got on the bike, and started to ride, which increased the consumption of oxygen in your muscle, but after a few minutes when your heart is pumping harder, and you start to breathe quicker, the supply of oxygen has risen even more.